haochenpan/Globus-MCP-Servers/README.md

 ### Diaspora Event Fabric Tools
 - `register_topic` – create a new Kafka topic
-- `send_event` – publish a UTF‑8 message to a topic
+- `produce_event` – publish a UTF‑8 message to a topic
 - `consume_latest_event` – fetch the most recent event from a topic
 - And more...